Hello world

 Dr. Robert Maurer | Book | 2012

-This book has very practical tips, but it is more geared towards those in management/leadership functions, has its weaker chapters, and requires the reader to put up with some pop-psych ramblings.
+This book has its practical tips, but it is more geared towards those in management/leadership functions, has its weaker chapters, and requires the reader to put up with some pop-psych ramblings.
 All that said, here are my cliff notes for how UX managers and leaders could apply Kaizen principles to their teams:

 Next, collaboratively define the mistakes that your team wants to avoid at all costs.